Skip to main content

 When to Visit

 Phuket's tropical climate creates distinct seasons that cater to different travel preferences.
 The high season (November-March) delivers perfect conditions: temperatures hover around 24-32°C (75-90°F) with minimal rainfall (under 60mm monthly).
-Expect crystal-clear skies, calm seas ideal for island hopping, but also peak prices—accommodation costs surge 40-60% higher, and crowds pack popular beaches.
+Expect crystal-clear skies, calm seas ideal for island hopping, but also peak prices—accommodation costs increase 40-60% higher, and crowds pack popular beaches.
 December-January sees the biggest influx during Christmas and New Year holidays.
 The shoulder seasons offer sweet spots: April-May brings hotter weather (up to 35°C) but fewer tourists and 20-30% savings on hotels.
 October-early November sees brief showers but excellent deals.
 Monsoon season (June-September) shouldn't be dismissed—while daily rainfall averages 250-300mm, storms typically last 1-2 hours, leaving afternoons sunny.
 Accommodation drops 50-70%, and you'll have beaches nearly to yourself.
-Surfers actually prefer these months for bigger swells.
+Surfers prefer these months for bigger swells.
 Key festivals include Chinese New Year (January/February), Songkran water festival (April 13-15), and the magical Loy Krathong (November full moon).
 Budget travelers should target June-August, while luxury seekers get best value in late October-November.

 Phuket location map